joerick/pyinstrument/README.md

 How to use it
 -------------

-Pyinstrument tells you which sections of code are making your software slow.
-It does this by observing your program's execution and then presenting a report that highlights the slow parts.

 ### Profile a Python script

 Call Pyinstrument directly from the command line.
 Instead of writing